ThomBator/ThomBator/README.md

 # Hi my name is Thom Bator.
-I am a Junior Software Developer from Toronto, Canada.
+I am a Junior Software Developer & Marketer from Toronto, Canada.

 Currently working as a junior developer and inbound marketing specialist for a digital consultancy in Hamilton, Ontario.
 Prior to getting my B.S. in Computer Science I worked for about 10 years as an advertising copywriter and video script writer.